-We do not give tax advice and you must not rely on what we say below, because it is our opinion; however, we think you should be aware of the following and discuss it with your own tax advisor.
+While we do not give tax advice, we think you should be aware of the following to discuss with your own tax advisor.

 Income tax when you sell

 When you won your lottery prize, you know that every payment has a certain amount of federal and possibly state and municipal taxes deducted by the Lottery.
 That is because your lottery prize and your lottery prize payments are taxable.

 When you sell any of your lottery prize payments, the sale price is also taxable.

 That doesn’t mean that you will have to pay all the tax in cash.
 You may have tax losses that you can deduct from your taxes due.
 Or you may have already paid all your taxes for a specific tax year and so you won’t need to pay any more taxes.

 However, taxes are an important consideration when you sell your lottery prize payments, and you should consult with your tax advisor to understand what your tax obligation will be.

 When you sell your lottery prize payments, we, and every other buyer, will check your credit records to see if you owe any money for federal or state taxes, or for child support, or for any other debt that may affect your right to your lottery prize payments.